alexrabo/Cloud-ML-trade/sessions/session_4.md

     - [x] Dockerize it

 - [x] Docker compose file for our technical-indicators pipeline
-- [ ] Building the backfill pipeline.
+- [ ] Start building the backfill pipeline.

 ## Questions